256HODL/lnd_macos/README.md

 ```
 lnd
 ```
-As we started LND for the first time, we will have to create a wallet with the command:
+Since we've started LND for the first time, we will have to create a wallet with the command:

 ```
 lncli create